cryotato/cryotato.github.io/_pages/shop.md

     Forces strings into a single homogenized signal; demands conformity,

-    overweight
+    may be a little overweight

     "it's easy to hate the rich, but do you have the courage to hate the poor?"

-    probably racist

-    only works with specific metal strings
+    probably racist, only works with specific metal strings

-    possessive and proprietary - refuses to co-operate with your friends
+    proprietary; possessive, insecure, and controlling - refuses to co-operate with your friends

     Rigidly fixed in one position; zero adaptability, complains when things change.